As much as I love creating a big mess with paint, I wasn’t inspired to create a Jackson Paint Like Pollock art project until I saw this post.

 Have a little extra time?

-Creating the Pollock painting takes very little time.
+To paint like Pollock takes very little time.
 Only about 30-minutes or so.
 The mess it creates takes a while to clean up so factor that into your prep time.

 I used one 40-minute class with my first graders to finish unfinished projects.
 Many chose to add black paint markings to their dry Pollock Paintings.
 I gave absolutely no directions as to what to paint, only that they could add whatever types of lines, shapes, patterns or objects they wished.